Snapmaker/Snapmaker-English-Writing-Style-Guide/Snapmaker English Writing Style Guide.md

 Where there are more than two nouns modifying the central noun or noun phrase, use possessive.
 For example, say:

-* The size of 3D printing sheet
+* The size of the 3D printing sheet
 * The height of printer worktable

 A general rule is to use **'s** after a living organism and a brand, while use **of** for possessive of a lifeless object.
 To be specific, use **'s** after Snapmaker as a brand name, and use **of** to indicate possessive for Snapmaker's products, tools, and services.
 For example, say: